 Upselling Vs Cross-Selling: Understand the Difference

-First things first: your reps should understand the difference between upselling and cross-selling, and the relative value of each.
+First things first: your team of sales reps should understand the difference between upselling and cross-selling, and the relative value of each.

-Cross-selling means getting a customer to purchase products or services in addition to something they have already purchased or agreed to purchase.
+Cross-selling, on the other hand, means getting a customer to purchase products or services in addition to something they have already purchased or agreed to purchase.
 Examples include service add-ons and complementary products.
+Essentially, cross-selling leads to a customer spending more with a company in exchange for additional goods or services than they had initially planned on purchasing.

 In general, upselling should be the rep’s first go-to when available.
 It’s easier for customers to see value in a better version of something they already know they want, than in something different.
 Cross-selling also introduces the risk of diluting the customer’s attention, while upselling does not run that risk.

-However, cross-selling is valuable in cases where upselling is not an option, as well as when the additional product or service has a clear and obvious relationship to the original purchase, and provides an obviously related benefit.
+That being said, cross-selling is valuable in cases where upselling is not an option, as well as when the additional product or service has a clear and obvious relationship to the original purchase and provides a clear and related benefit.

 Tips for Effective Cross-Selling and Upselling